-Barnes and Bagenal (1951) found that growth rate of Balanus crenatus epizoic on Nephrops norvegicus was considerably slower than animals on raft exposed panels.
+Barnes & Bagenal (1951) found that the growth rate of Balanus crenatus epizoic on Nephrops norvegicus was considerably slower than animals on raft exposed panels.
 This was attributed to reduced currents and increased silt loading of water in the immediate vicinity of Nephrops norvegicus.
 In dredge disposal areas in the Weser estuary, Germany, where turbidity is 35% above the natural rate of 10-100 mg/l, the abundance of Balanus crenatus was lower than in reference areas (Witt et al., 2004).
 Separating the effect of increased suspended solids from increased sedimentation and changes in sediment from sediment dumping is problematic, however (Witt et al., 2004).
 Balanids may stop filtration after silt layers of a few millimetres have been discharged (Witt et al., 2004), as the feeding apparatus is very close to the sediment surface.

 Sensitivity assessment.
 Overall biotope resistance is assessed as 'High' to an increase in suspended solids.
-Resilience is categorised as 'High' (by default) as adults are likely to remain in situ from which recruitment can occur.
-The biotope is considered to be 'Not sensitive' to decreased suspended solids.
+Resilience is assessed as 'High' (by default) as adults are likely to remain in situ from which recruitment can occur.
+Hence, the biotope is assessed as 'Not sensitive' to decreased suspended solids.

-Smothering and siltation High rate changes (light) Q: High A: High C: High High Q: High A: High C: High Not sensitive Q: High A: High C: High
+Smothering and siltationHighHighNot sensitiverate changes (light)Q: High A: High C: HighQ: High A: High C: High